ChazArvizu/ChazArvizu.github.io/docs/resume.md

 ## Projects
 **Senior Design Class - [Gym Rat](./projects/gymrat.md) - Mobile/Web App**
 - Created a mobile app using Flutter and Firebase for iOS and Android platforms.
-- Practiced agile development with SCRUM methodology and managed sprints and issues in JIRA.
+- Practiced agile development with SCRUM methodology and managed sprints and issues in the project management software JIRA.
 - Collaborated with team members to tackle challenges and divide tasks effectively.

 **[LiftJourn](/projects/liftjourn.md) - Full Stack Web Application**
 - Developed a full-stack web application using Django and Vue.js, incorporating features such as user authentication, exercise tracking, and workout routine management.
-- Implemented RESTful APIs with Django REST framework for frontend-backend communication.
+- Implemented RESTful APIs with Django REST framework for frontend to backend communication between Django web server and a static Vue.js frontend.
-- Utilized Django's ORM to interact with relational databases, including defining models, querying data, and managing database relationships.
+- Utilized DigitalOcean App platform to deploy and manage the LiftJourn Application.
+- Overcame technical challenges such as user authentication via Json Web Tokens and securely handling them, demonstrating problem-solving skills and technical expertise.

 **Boolean/Ranked Query Search Engine**
-- Utilized Python skills to create a program that uses boolean and ranked retrieval algorithms on a corpus of documents.
+- Developed a Python program utilizing Boolean and ranked retrieval algorithms to efficiently search a corpus of documents.
-- Learned how to research and find solutions when encountering problems.
-- Utilized knowledge of algorithms and data structures to optimize code.
+- Demonstrated problem-solving skills by researching and implementing optimal algorithms and data structures.
+- Optimized code performance through algorithmic and data structure optimizations.

 ## Experience
 **Tau Beta PI - Vice President**